pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 of goroutine which handles pod binding.

-Like a normal DRA driver controller, the scheduler also sets a finalizer to ensure that users cannnot accidentally delete the allocated claim while a pod is about to start which depends on it.
+Like a normal DRA driver controller, the scheduler also sets a finalizer to ensure that users cannot accidentally delete the allocated claim while a pod is about to start which depends on it.
 That finalizer is "semantic.dra.k8s.io/delete-protection".